-Student Rights & Responsibilities 234
+Student Rights & Responsibilities 217

-Student Conduct 234
+tudent Conduct 217

-Academic Dishonesty 235
+Academic Dishonesty 218

-Student Disciplinary Policies and Procedures 236
+Student Disciplinary Policies and Procedures 219

-Threat Assessment Team 238
+Threat Assessment Team 221

-Student Grievance Policy and Procedure 238
+Student Grievance Policy and Procedure 225

-Student Grade Appeal Policy 239
+Student Grade Appeal Policy 226

-Title IX: Policy on Sexual Violence, Domestic Violence, Dating Violence and Stalking 240
+Title IX: Policy on Sexual Violence, Domestic Violence, Dating Violence and Stalking 227

-Student Substance Abuse Policy 250
+Student Substance Abuse Policy 237

-Policy on Expressive Activity 253
+Policy on Expressive Activity 239

+Solicitation and Distribution of Materials on College Property 241

-Weapons Policy 254
+Weapons Policy 241

+Appropriate Attire 242

-Tobacco Products Policy 255
+Tobacco Products Policy 242

-Use of Equipment and Facilities 255
+Use of Equipment and Facilities 242

-VCCS Computer Ethics Policy 255
+VCCS Computer Ethics Policy 242

-Pollution Prevention - Environmental Management Policy 258
+Pollution Prevention - Environmental Management Policy 245

-Hoverboards Prohibition Policy 259
+Hoverboards Prohibition Policy 246

-STUDENT RIGHTS AND RESPONSIBILITIES The submission of an application for admission Tyler Community College represents a voluntar to participate in the programs and courses offer institution according to the policies, rules and the College and the State Board for Community College's approval of the application represent of a privilege to join the JTCC community and to part of it so long as the student meets required The submission of an application for admission to John Tyler Community College represents a voluntary decision to participate in the programs and courses offered by the institution according to the policies, rules and regulations of the College and the State Board for Community Colleges.
+STUDENT RIGHTS AND RESPONSIBILITIES

+The submission of an application for admission to John Tyler Community College represents a voluntary decision to participate in the programs and courses offered by the institution according to the policies, rules and regulations of the College and the State Board for Community Colleges.
 The College's approval of the application represents the extension of a privilege to join the JTCC community and to remain a part of it so long as the student meets required academic and behavioral standards.
 Each student is guaranteed the privilege of exercising his or her rights without fear of prejudice.
 Conduct by any student that adversely affects the JTCC community's pursuit of its educational objectives or represents a threat to its students, faculty or staff will result in disciplinary action.
+The student conduct code and the student disciplinary policies and procedures can be found in the JTCC Policy Manual, in the current JTCC Student Handbook and on the JTCC website .
 The dean of students is responsible for the administration of all student disciplinary procedures.